trulysimple/tsargp/README.md

 - Compile-time type checking
 - Moderate footprint (~23KB minified)
 - Fully customizable help message formatting
+- Inline styles, text wrapping, paragraphs and lists
 - Wide range of display attributes from [SGR]
-- Inline styles, text wrapping, paragraphs and lists
 - Arbitrary requirements between options
 - Option grouping and hiding
-- Similar option name suggestions
+- Similar name suggestions

 Here's a summary of the available option types and some of their attributes: